Bumbledebee/midproject/README.md

 Check the presentation folder for my learnings while doing this project.

 ## Streamlit
 The project includes a streamlit webapp.
 You can run it locally with "streamlit run streamlit.py".
 The app features a picture of my grandfather who worked in Harland and Wolff in the 1960s.
+In case you cannot run it, you find the picture in the presentation as well.